HolgerJMeyer/x2g/doc/x2g-rule-language.md

 ## A first running example

 ```
-// nested match example, the second match is evaluated within context of the first
+// nested match example, the second match is evaluated within the context of the first
 match xpath(//story) using $s {
     create node $n label "story" {
         // property list